 Braves snatch 6-5 victory against Giants in ninth inning

-APATLANTA -- Freddie Freeman's bases-loaded, line-drive single off closer Sergio Romo capped a two-run rally in the ninth inning that lifted the Atlanta Braves to a 6-5 win over the San Francisco Giants on Saturday.
+ATLANTA -- Freddie Freeman's bases-loaded, line-drive single off closer Sergio Romo capped a two-run rally in the ninth inning that lifted the Atlanta Braves to a 6-5 win over the San Francisco Giants on Saturday.

 B.J.
 Upton hit two homers off Chad Gaudin, but the Braves trailed 5-4 entering the ninth.

 Romo (3-3) walked pinch-hitter Evan Gattis, who was replaced by pinch-runner Reed Johnson, with one out.
 Andrelton Simmons followed with a grounder that skipped past third baseman Joaquin Arias for an error, putting runners on first and second.

 Jason Heyward followed with a liner that fell in front of left fielder Andres Torres, loading the bases.